10 Snake Species Native To Zimbabwe

 Source: iNaturalist user 116916927065934112165 – CC BY 4.0

-A sleek snake with a long tail.
+A sleek snake with a long tail, and a maximum length of 93cm.
 This is a rapid-moving species which doesn’t seem to have an off button.
 Spotted skaapstekers (Psammophylax tritaeniatus) inhabit virtually all of Zimbabwe, preferring open areas such as savannahs and grasslands rather than forests.
 They eat more mammals than other skaapstekers, and are particularly comfortable in towns.
 Residents might lift up a pile of rubbish only to have a lurking snake dart beneath their feet.

 Striped skaapstekers could easily wield their speed for evil, but they’re reluctant to bite, preferring escape.
 They have a mild venom, which is poorly researched, but their rhombic skaapsteker cousin can unleash swelling and throbbing pain.